justmejus/PCC-Sample-App-PizzaStore/README.md

 ### Prepare Without TLS Communication

 1. Create the PCC service instance without TLS communication:
-If a PCC service instance has not yet been created, then create a non-TLS service using

     ```
     $ cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE